Virginia Wine Touring Tips

 - Plan your Virginia Wine Touring adventure.
 Map out your route, check the wineries schedule, make appointments with smaller facilities, pack a picnic lunch, and hit the trail.
 The wine trail that is.
 We are happy to take care of all the details for you.
 We will discuss your wine preferences and plan your adventure and even arrange for a designated driver.

 - Weekends can be particularly busy during nice weather.
 If possible visit the larger; well know wineries during the week or early in the day, when the crowds will not be a problem.
-To avoid the crowds while on your Virginia Wine Tour visit during the week if possible to take advantage of our great Designated Driver Wine Van.
+To avoid the crowds while on your Virginia Wine Tour visit during the week.
+Take advantage of our great Designated Driver Wine Van for a free ride to 3 or 4 local wineries.

 - Check the wineries schedule, some may be closed different days during the week.
 Give the winery a call to be on the safe side.
 Driving down a country road only to find the gate closed or a private event taking place can be frustrating.
 If you leave the driving to us we will do this for you!